dualra1n/dualra1n/README.md

     --help              Print this help

-    --jump              "that will fix the icloud in case that you dont remember"

      --getIpsw           using this will download a ipsw of your version which you want to dualboot. ./dualboot.sh --getIpsw 14.3